FelixButzbach/WeReHe/Readme.md

 ## TODO:
 - Clean the code (create a helper module and separate files for each component)
 - Add a favicon, so that it is easier to find
-- Highlight the currently active card (so that it is easier to see via video calls) (maybe via hover animation?!)
 - Add the link to the corresponding Trello card of each task somewhere.
 - Add the 'puff' animation when marking a task DONE
 - Create some kind of shared session, so that the others can join and see the same content and add or edit it